 SHOW VARIABLES LIKE 'have_%ssl%';

-SHOW VARIABLES LIKE 'ssl_%';You should see output like:
+SHOW VARIABLES LIKE 'ssl_%';Expected:

 have_openssl: YES